BoooC/IC-Contest-Cell-Based/README.md

 - [x] Gate-Level and RTL simulation must be completely accurate under a clock cycle of 30 ns.
 - [x] Area < 22,000 um²

+## 2020 : SME(String Matching Engine)
+The challenge for 2020 was to process a given string and multiple patterns, then to identify the locations of these patterns within the string.
+Special attention was required for four types of special symbols that necessitated unique handling.

+- **Circuit Design:**
+  - Area: 17374.6 um²
+  - Cycle Count: 1822
+  - All patterns passed successfully with a score of 100.

+#### Grade A Standards for 2020:
+- [x] Gate-Level and RTL simulation must be completely accurate.
+Clock period can be adjusted as needed.
+- [x] Score = 100

 ---